-Nomination papers filed by a candidate shall consist of the following (see 10 ILCS 5/7-10, 10-5):
+Nomination papers filed by a candidate shall consist of the following (see 10 ILCS 5/7-10, 10-5).

-- 1. Statement of candidacy.

-- 2. Nominating petition sheets.

-- 3. Receipt for filing a statement of economic interests.
+- 1. Statement of Candidacy - 2.
+Nominating petition sheets (not required for candidates nominated by caucus) - 3.
+Receipt for filing a Statement of Economic Interests.
 The statement itself is filed with the county clerk of the county in which the principal office of the unit of local government with which the person is associated is located.

 NOTE: While the receipt need not accompany the nominating petitions at the time of filing, the receipt must be filed no later than 5:00 PM on the last day for filing petitions.
 Filing the receipt by the last day of the filing period will not change the initial date and time of filing the nominating petitions.
 (5 ILCS 420/4A; 10 ILCS 5/7-12(8))

-- 4. Loyalty oath (optional).
+4. Loyalty Oath (optional).